NSGS

 Meetings have been online but will occasionally be in-person at the Glenview Library.
 Please check with Terry about meeting location.

 By updating your profile, members can add themselves to the Afternoon Writers Group to receive e-mail notifications.
-Contact Terry Jackson by e-mail or phone 224-432-3182 for notifications, the online Meeting Link or for questions.
+Contact Terry Jackson by e-mail for notifications, the online Meeting Link or for questions.

 Writers Groups are a valuable benefit for members but guests are welcome to "test drive" and sit in on a session.
 Open to all members and prospective members of NSGS.